aditikhare007/AI-Research-Junction/README.md

 Most repositories list papers.
 **AI Research Junction** focuses on **judgment, context, and systems thinking**.

-Each paper is curated with attention to:
+Each paper or resource is curated with attention to:
 - 🧠 Core research contribution
 - 🔁 Practical relevance
 - ⚙️ Inference & deployment implications